Retired and Useful

 Built for the way older people actually use the web.

-Not an accessibility checklist tacked on at the end — the whole design assumes a primary user in their seventies or eighties.
+Not an accessibility checklist tacked on at the end — the whole design assumes a primary user in their mature years.

 • Readable from the first click.
 Default 18px text, four sizes at the top of every page, three colour palettes including high-contrast light and dark.